It’s not the congestion that is the biggest problem, but the suburban sprawl that is creating the traffic.

 Zimbabwe’s urban structure is no exception.
 The way cities have been developing cannot sustain any form of mass transit efficiently and effectively, they will make huge losses.
 We need to go back to where we left with ZUPCOs conventional bus system which stopped after privatisation during ESAP.
 We need to gradually introduce the big buses to serve busy routes during peak hours and spread out during the day while complemented by the existing commuter omnibuses.
 This will give the cities better insight of how to transition to mass transit system that work without committing to expansive and probably ineffective solutions

 As a matter of urgency, the best transport solution for Zimbabwean cities is to tighten urban boundaries and dump the practice of building single family housing units.
 It is not an urban way of living and will be more expensive to provide mass transit to suburbs if not economically nonviable.
-Mass transit system is only as viable as the compactness of the city.
+Mass transit system is only as viable based on the compactness of the city.

 Settings for cycling and a walkable city